- Role-based, attribute-based, & just-in-time access to infrastructure

 - Because it’s available free, only community support is available.

 - The free version is missing important enterprise features (see above).

-A bastion, or jump, host is simply a Linux/UNIX server that mediates access to sensitive servers/database access by requiring the user to first log into the bastion host then ‘jump’ to additional resources in the network controlled by the bastion.
+A bastion host is simply a Linux/UNIX server that mediates access to sensitive servers/database access by requiring the user to first log into the bastion host then ‘jump’ to additional resources in the network controlled by the bastion.
 Organizations simply need to set up an additional server that is both accessible from external sources and is able to connect to internal resources.

 - Mediate access to protected resources on a restricted network segment.

 - Database clients and similar tools can work via bastion host by using port forwarding over the SSH connection.